Generalized hybrid momentum maps and reduction by symmetries of forced mechanical systems with inelastic collisions: Generalized hybrid momentum maps and symplectic reduction of simple hybrid forced mechanical systems

+{In the case of a purely kinetical Hamiltonian (or Lagrangian) system, $H=||p||_{q}^2/2$, a Lie group action on $\cT Q$ by isometries preserves the Hamiltonian, and the Newtonian impact map $\Delta_H$ is automatically equivariant. } \end{remark}

-\begin{exmp}[Rolling disk with dissipation hitting fixed walls] Consider a homogeneous circular disk of radius $R$ and mass $m$ moving in the vertical plane $xOy$ (see {\cite[Example 8.2]{ibort_mechanical_1997}}, and also {\cite[Example 3.7]{ibort_geometric_2001}}).
-Let $(x, y)$ be the coordinates of the centre of the disk and $\vartheta$ the angle between a point of the disk and the axis $Oy$.
-The dynamics of the system is determined by the Hamiltonian $H$ on $T^{*}(\R^2 \times \mathbb{S}^1)$ given by
+\begin{example}[Rolling disk with dissipation hitting fixed walls] Consider a homogeneous circular disk of radius $R$ and mass $m$ moving in the vertical plane $xOy$ (see {\cite[Example 8.2]{ibort_mechanical_1997}}, and also {\cite[Example 3.7]{ibort_geometric_2001}}). {The system is depicted in Figure~\ref{fig:example_disk}.} Let $(x, y)$ be the coordinates of the centre of the disk and $\varphi$ the angle between a point of the disk and the axis $Oy$.
+The dynamics of the system is determined by the Hamiltonian $H$ on $\cT (\R^2 \times \mathbb{S}^1)$ given by